 Getting Around: Depends on You

-George Town's UNESCO zone is genuinely walkable — I do 8-10km days without thinking about it.
+George Town's UNESCO zone is walkable — I do 8-10km days without thinking about it.
 KL is not walkable in the same way.
 The LRT and MRT are excellent, but you'll Grab between clusters.
 If you hate depending on transport apps, Penang is easier.
 If you like efficient public transit, KL's metro system is surprisingly good.

 Culture: Different, Not Better

 Penang's culture is layered — Hokkien, Peranakan, Indian, Malay, and colonial British, all compressed into a few square kilometers of shophouses.
 It rewards slow exploration.
-KL's cultural highlights are more spread out: Batu Caves is genuinely impressive, Kampung Baru offers authentic Malay culture, and the Islamic Arts Museum is world-class.
+KL's cultural highlights are more spread out: Batu Caves is impressive, Kampung Baru offers authentic Malay culture, and the Islamic Arts Museum is world-class.
 KL feels like Malaysia's future; Penang feels like its memory.

 Budget: Penang is Cheaper (Especially Food)